Philippe I, Duke of Orléans: Marriage with Princess Henrietta of England

-The couple moved from the Tuileries in early 1662 to the Palais Royal.
+The couple moved from the Tuileries in early 1662 to the Palais-Royal.
 Later in March of the same year, Philippe became a father when Henrietta gave birth to their daughter Marie Louise, the future wife of Charles II of Spain.
 Henrietta's disappointment at the birth of a daughter was great, and she even remarked that she should "throw her into the river!"
 This greatly offended Queen Anne, who adored her first granddaughter.
 For his part, Philippe would always consider Marie Louise his favourite child.
 The girl was baptized on 21 May 1662.
 On the same day Philippe took part in the famous Carrousel du Louvre, where he dressed extravagantly as the King of Persia with the king as the King of the Romans and all ladies of the court in attendance.

 In 1664, Henrietta gave birth at Fontainebleau to a son who was given the title Duke of Valois.
 Philippe wrote to his brother-in-law Charles II of England "that your sister was this morning safely delivered of a fine boy.
 The child seems to be in excellent health."
 The child nonetheless died of convulsions in 1666, having been baptized Philippe Charles d'Orléans hours before death.
 The loss of the little Duke of Valois affected Henrietta greatly.
 Philippe, however, was anxious to maintain the allowance which his son had received from the king.
 This death only augmented the grief of a court still in mourning for the death of Queen Anne in January.
-The previous year, the Comte de Guiche has been exiled from court with Philippe reporting to his mother that Henrietta had had private interviews with the dashing nobleman.
+The previous year, the Comte de Guiche had been exiled from court with Philippe reporting to his mother that Henrietta had had private interviews with the dashing nobleman.

-Philippe took part in the War of Devolution in 1667 while Henrietta remained at Saint Cloud due to her pregnancy.
+Philippe took part in the War of Devolution in 1667 while Henrietta remained at Saint-Cloud due to her pregnancy.
 On the field, Philippe took an active part in the trenches at Tournai and Douai and distinguished himself through his valor and coolness under fire.
 But Philippe later became bored with battle and interested himself more in the decoration of his tent.
-Hearing that Henrietta was ill due to a miscarriage, he returned to Saint Cloud, where she was recovering from an ordeal which almost cost her her life.
+Hearing that Henrietta was ill due to a miscarriage, he returned to Saint-Cloud, where she was recovering from an ordeal which almost cost her her life.
 Upon her recovery, Philippe returned to the battlefield and distinguished himself at the Siege of Lille.